-Moreover, an action for disclosure based on Section 33g GWB suspends the limitation period of a private antitrust damages claim if it is filed from 9 June 2017 onwards (Section 33h (6) GWB).
+Moreover, an action for disclosure based on Section 33(g) GWB suspends the limitation period of a private antitrust damages claim if it has been filed from 9 June 2017 onwards.
 The limitation period is also suspended by bringing an action for damages or bringing an action for discovery.
-In the period between the conclusion of the antitrust proceedings plus a year and bringing an action the claims may become time-barred.
+In the period between the conclusion of the antitrust proceedings, plus a year and bringing an action, the claims may become time-barred.

 Claimants have various options to avoid that their claims become time-barred.
 Most common is the agreement of a waiver of the defence of limitation for a limited period of time.
-Alternatives are, for instance, arranging for notice to be given of an application for conciliation filed with a conciliation body Suspension is a ‘stop-the-clock’ rule.
+Alternatives are, for instance, arranging for notice to be given of an application for conciliation filed with a conciliation body or the service of a demand for payment in summary proceedings for recovery of debt or of the European order for payment in the European order for payment procedure.
+Suspension is a ‘stop-the-clock’ rule.
 After the suspension ends, the clock starts ticking from where it has stopped.
 The suspension also applies to the maximum limitation period.

-However, it is important to note that neither the rebuttable presumption nor the prima facie evidence extend to the question in which amount the claimant suffered damages.
-The calculation of damages is typically rather complicated and requires advice by economical experts.
+However, it is important to note that neither the rebuttable presumption nor the prima facie evidence extend to the question in which amount the claimant suffered damage.
+Insofar the claimant bears the burden of proof, even though under German procedural law the standard of proof is lowered which entitles the court to estimate the damage suffered.
+Nevertheless, the calculation of damages is typically rather complicated and requires advice by economical experts.

-Interim relief is granted if the claimant presents prima facie evidence proving the urgency of the matter and shows that interim relief is required to avoid hardly reversible or irreversible damage.
+Interim relief is granted if the claimant presents prima facie evidence proving the urgency of the matter and shows that interim relief is required to avoid damage that is either difficult to reverse or irreversible.
 This is in practice only conceivable for cease-and-desist orders and in rem restitution (see question 13).